hergin/atompm-vagrant/README.md

 - Download and install [VirtualBox](https://www.virtualbox.org/).
 - Download and install [Vagrant](https://www.vagrantup.com/).

-_**Warning:** You must put the folder that has 'vagrant' executable in your environment variables or PATH to execute the following commands._
+_**Warning:** If Vagrant installer didn't alreay do it, you must put the folder that has 'vagrant' executable in your environment variables or PATH to execute the following commands._

 ## Initialize virtual machine